 With there being a greater risk of accidents associated with delivery courier insurance can often be overwhelmingly expensive.
 The good news is, it doesn’t have to be this way.
 We understand that saving money on insurance is important to maximise your profits and furthermore grow your business.
 We have therefore created a list of suggestions on how you can cut the costs of your couriers insurance and keep your spending within budget.

 It is important you drive a vehicle that fits within your level of experience and caters to your driving comfort and needs.
 For example, it is not a good idea to choose to deliver your packages via a motorbike, if many of your packages are large items.
-Similarly, if the packages you deliver tend to be small, then perhaps driving a van is not necessary and a motorbike may be more efficient.
+Similarly, if the packages you deliver tend to be small, then perhaps driving a van is not necessary and a motorcycle may be more efficient.

 If you are a self-employed courier, you may wish to use your own vehicle for work.
 Make sure the vehicle you are driving is fit for purpose – you don’t want to be breaking down at every drop-off point as this could result in slower delivery time and unhappy customers.
 With the extra mileage, it is also important that your vehicles fuel consumption is cost-effective.